lblod/delta-consumer-single-graph-maintainer/README.md

 producer can be found [here](http://github.com/lblod/mandatendatabank-mandatarissen-producer).

 It does two things:
 - Initial sync by getting dump files to ingest.
-Happens on service startup, only once, and is mandatory
+Happens on service startup, only once, if enabled.
-- Delta sync at regular intervals where the consumer checks for new diff files and ingests the data found within
+- Delta sync at regular intervals where the consumer checks for new diff files and ingests the data found within.

 ## Tutorials